 As Clearing becomes more widespread, more top-ranked Russell Group universities have started offering Clearing vacancies to hopeful students.
-For example, King’s College London had 100 courses available for Clearing last year, while the University of Manchester had 291.
+For example, Queen Mary’s University of London have 317 courses available for Clearing this year, while University of Leeds have 276.

-If you’ve made it through Clearing and you’re searching for somewhere awesome to live, Fresh Student Living has a choice of stylish student accommodation available across the UK.
+If you’ve made it through Clearing and you’re searching for somewhere awesome to live, Fresh has a choice of stylish student accommodation available across the UK.

 “Year on year, we are seeing an increase in students applying for last minute accommodation schemes, indicating that current views on the Clearing process have shifted and play an important role in the admissions cycle.
-At this time of year, students may have to make quick decisions on where they will study and live in September.
+At this time of year, students may have to make quick decisions on where they will study and live.

-The Fresh Student Living Accommodation Teams can assist with advice on living options and help students find their perfect room.
+The Fresh Residents’ Teams can assist with advice on living options and help students find their perfect room.
 Our accommodations offer first years a real home away from home, with a packed welcome calendar, friendly on-site accommodation teams, and all-inclusive bills, meaning that moving in is as stress-free as possible.” – Jane Crouch, Fresh Property Group COO